 “There’s no one-size-fits-all way to use leading indicators,” Long continues.
 “For example, when you first start, you may want to make sure safety meetings are happening.
 When you’re further along and everyone’s attending the safety meetings, you may want to make sure they are effective.”

 Why Is the ANSI/ASSP Z16 Standard Important?

 ANSI/ASSP Z16 is a proposed standard that will help you go beyond reported incident rates and create relevant, persuasive OSH reports.
-C. Gary Lopez, M.S., CSP, ASSPF, chair of the Z16 committee, expects that a full draft will be written within a year and will focus on leading and lagging indicators, as well as value-based metrics (usually expressed in dollars) and management engagement.
+C. Gary Lopez, M.S., CSP, ASSPF, member of the Z16 committee, expects that a full draft will be written within a year and will focus on leading and lagging indicators, as well as value-based metrics (usually expressed in dollars) and management engagement.

 “To a large extent, metrics define our role because we manage what we measure,” he says.
 “Our committee wants to take metrics out of the parochial — or insular — view of the safety profession and bring them into the management ranks.”

 Luckily, the Z16 committee isn’t starting from scratch.
 It seeks to breathe new life into an outdated version of the standard that was conceived nearly 100 years ago, but still includes valuable insights.

 “ANSI Z16 was not used as much by the time OSHA was born (in 1971) simply because we switched to approaches from the Bureau of Labor Statistics,” says Lopez.
 “However, elements of the original Z16 standard are still present in our systems today.
 The formulas we still use to calculate lost time and incidents are based on this document from the 1920s.”

 How Can Metrics Show Leaders the Value of Safety?